Environmental emergency legislation

 - Environmental Management Act S.B.C.
 2003, c.
 53

-The Environmental Management Act was brought into force on July 8, 2004.
-The Act replaces the Waste Management Act and the Environment Management Act and brings provisions from both of those acts into one statute.
-It is administered by the BC Ministry of Environment and may be applied to a major oil spill, industrial accident, or environmental emergency.
-The Act sets out requirements for disposal of oil and hazardous materials, spill prevention and reporting, and pollution abatement.
-Authority for provincial spill cost recovery is additionally provided by the Act.
+The Environmental Management Act (EMA) was brought into force on July 8, 2004.
+EMA replaces the Waste Management Act and the Environment Management Act and brings provisions from both of those acts into one statute.
+It is administered by the B.C.
+Ministry of Environment & Climate Change Strategy and may be applied to a major oil spill, industrial accident, or environmental emergency.
+The EMA sets out requirements for disposal of oil and hazardous materials, spill prevention and reporting, and pollution abatement.
+Authority for provincial spill cost recovery is additionally provided by the EMA.